 - a fundraising guide packed with ideas, hints and tips

 - stickers to proudly shout about what you’ve done

 - a pledge card to help keep you motivated and on target

-- Great Scone Bake posters to ensure as many people know as possible
+- Posters to ensure as many people know as possible

 - and a collection box to gather those important donations